jostylr/literate-programming/lp.md

 Deal with line spacing.

+Deal with empty file -- a better reporting mechanism.

+Implement a ! tracking.
+Put ! at the beginning of a line--the number of marks is the level of severity of the issue.

 Add in an opt-out for file saving or a rerouting...
 Add to Version the ability to set various boolean flags, such as dev, deploy, ..., add an environment directive to set those things.